What Georgia Humidity Does to Your Roof

 Your attic and, more specifically, its

-, is a critical component of your roofing structure.
+ventilation system, is a critical component of your roofing structure.

 Allowing air and moisture to effectively move in and out of your attic space